raifdmueller/practical-llm-field-notes/02-what-doesnt-work-yet.md

 # What Doesn't Work Yet

-> **💡 Motivation:** Set realistic expectations and identify areas that might improve with future developments.
->
-> **📝 Content:** Limitations that are technology-related but potentially solvable.
-Distinguish between "not yet" and "fundamentally not possible."

 > **⚠️ Note:** With MCP and tool integration, many 2023-2024 limitations are now solved.
 This section focuses on remaining challenges that better models or tools might address.

 ---